kristendwan/admin/pa2.md

 #### Default home page:`/` [public]

 Contains welcoming message and information about the website.
 Also has an invitation for new users to join as members.
-There should be links to a New User page and a Login page.
+There should be a link to a New User page.
 There should be some way of getting from this home page to all the public albums of all users.

 #### New User page:`/user` [public]